 Of course, we can implement the request process in many different ways, but having a common handler for an API request type allows us to avoid a callback hell.

-We notice that the verb is not a string, but an enum value: APIMethod.GET.
+We notice that the verb is not a string but an enum value: APIMethod.GET.
 This is an enum that we define in this library, to provide easy access to the verbs as strings, rather than using the strings directly.
 It also gives us control on which HTTP verbs are supported by the API client.
-This code goes at the end of APIClient.swift:
+This code goes at the end of APIClient.swift.

+Listing 5-15.

 enum APIMethod {

 case GET, PUT, POST, DELETE